BV equivalence with boundary: Examples

 \subsection{Contractible pairs}

 The simplest example we can discuss is when the cohomologically trivial fields are nicely decoupled from the rest.
-This follows (and extends a bit) the procedure of \cite{Henneaux90Auxiliary}.
+This follows the procedure of \cite{Henneaux90Auxiliary}{, which we explicitly embed in our framework by constructing suitable chain maps to fit Definition \ref{def:BVequivalence} (see also \cite{barnich1995local} and \cite{BarnichGrigorievSemikhatovTipunin,BarnichGrigoriev11,GrigorievParent11})}.
 Namely, we have an action of the form

 where $(\ ,\ )$ is some constant nondegenerate bilinear form on the space $V$ of the $v$ fields and $S_2$ is a solution of the master equation (w.r.t.\ the fields $\Tilde a,\Tilde a^\dagger$).
 We want to compare this theory with the one defined by $S_2 [a,a^\dagger]$, where we remove the tilde for clarity of the notation.